 Remember: When you get flu vaccines, you are not only protecting yourself against illness, but you are protecting everyone around you.

 At AFC Urgent Care Danbury you can walk right in, no appointment necessary, to any of our Danbury walk-in clinics.
 We are located at 2 Main Street, 100 Mill Plain Road, and 76c Newtown Road.
 All our locations are open 7 days a week and ready to treat you.
-We accept most insurances.
+You can save time by checking in online and we accept most insurances.